Red Bar

 • Release 6: This included the core of HSUPA with an enhanced uplink with improved packet data support.
 This provided reduced delays, an uplink raw data rate of 5.74 Mbps and it gave an increase capacity of around twice that offered by the original Release 99 UMTS standard.
 Also included within this release was the MBMS, Multimedia Broadcast Multicast Services providing improved broadcast services, i.e. Mobile TV.

-• Release 8: This release of the standard defines dual carrier operation as well as allowing simultaneous operation of the high order modulation schemes and MIMO.
+• Release 8: This release of the standard occurred during the course of 2008 and it defines dual carrier operation as well as allowing simultaneous operation of the high order modulation schemes and MIMO.
 Further to this, latency is improved to keep it in line with the requirements for many new applications being used.